bencwallace/pivot/README.md

-> [!NOTE]
-> For an even more optimized implementation of the pivot algorithm in 2D, see [pivot-simd](https://github.com/bencwallace/pivot-simd).

 # pivot

-A fast implementation of the pivot algorithm for sampling the [self-avoiding walk](https://en.wikipedia.org/wiki/Self-avoiding_walk).
+A fast, SIMD-accelerated implementation of the pivot algorithm for sampling the [self-avoiding walk](https://en.wikipedia.org/wiki/Self-avoiding_walk).

 1. [Description](#description)